wilsonmar/wilsonmar.github.io/_posts/2014-08-03-macos-bootup.md

 If pressing the start button does not work:

 <ol type="1">
-<li> Unplug the magsafe power cable.</li>
+<li> Unplug the power cable.</li>
 <li> Hold down the power button for about 10 seconds and keeping pressing.</li>
-<li> While still holding the power button down, insert the magsafe power cable
+<li> While still holding the power button down, insert the magsafe power cable.
 and hold it for another 10 sec.</li>
 <li> Release the power button and
 make a "normal" press as if you would normally turn on your computer.</li>
 </ol>

 If that doesn't work then try to remove one RAM memory chip and switch places before repeating the above.

 See https://www.tekrevue.com/tip/mac-startup-options/

 <a name="RecoveryMenu"></a>